 I’ve been writing professionally since 1995.
 In that time, I’ve written about everything from milking goats to shellfish farms, Clown College to biometrics.
 My work has appeared in newspapers and magazines, on Web sites, and in a variety of corporate documents.
-I’ve written advertisements, marketing campaigns, executive speeches, and brochures.
+I’ve written web copy, ad copy, marketing campaigns, executive speeches, and brochures.
 I’ve written a couple of DVD and online trivia games.
 One time, someone even hired me to write the toast he gave to his daughter at her wedding.

 My editing business began in 2002.
 Since then, I’ve edited adventure travel magazines, corporate newsletters, press releases, corporate reports, and blog posts.
 I’ve updated a number of guidebooks (about Las Vegas, Hawaii, California Wine Country, and Sequoia and Kings Canyon National Parks).
 I even do some brand essence work.

-I also tackle multimedia projects.
+I regularly tackle multimedia projects.
 Since 2005, I’ve moderated hundreds of Webinars for high-tech clients, recorded dozens of podcasts, and orchestrated a number of video clips and audio slide shows.
-I’ve also become a prolific blogger, publishing a blog about family travel, and contributing (both as a writer and as senior editor) to the Expedia Viewfinder blog from Expedia.
+I also did the blogging thing, publishing a blog about family travel, and contributing (both as a writer and as senior editor) to the Expedia Viewfinder blog from Expedia.

 Some other work-related facts about me:

-- I work at a stand-up desk, and I usually walk on a treadmill.
-Because I tend to work late at night, standing up and walking forces me to stay awake.
+- I work at a stand-up desk.
+Because I tend to work late at night, standing up forces me to stay awake.
 I’m also not good at sitting still.

 - I am passionate about education.
-I deliver multiple lectures every year on the business of freelancing, and I mentor aspiring freelance writers through my alma mater, Northwestern University.
+I’m on the curriculum committee at a local junior college.
+I advise journalism students from our local high school.
+I mentor aspiring freelance writers through my alma mater, Northwestern University.
 I also have taught college-level reporting classes.
-And I plan to teach more.

 - I’m an Android guy, a proud Samsung owner.
 I do not own (nor do I wish to own) any Apple products.